How to Measure Outcomes with Apricot Software, A Case Study [Webinar]

 We came up with a workflow diagram, shown here, that identified the steps required at each program interval.
 We used program-conditional logic to identify the interval, which we’ll show in a bit and Apricot was ready to mirror Plummer’s day-to-day workflow.

 The workflow identified the form structure.
 It also presented an opportunity.
-Can we notify staff on what to do next?
+Using the workflow model, can we notify staff on what to do next?
 With that question, the Active Status Dashboard was born.

 The Active Status Dashboard is a trigger-based, to-do list and caseload report showing:

 Caseload by staff and by program